Multiproduct Mergers and Quality Competition

 36 Pages Posted: 23 Sep 2018 Last revised: 30 Apr 2019

 Date Written: April 26, 2019

-We investigate mergers in markets where quality differences between products are central.
-In our model, firms endogenously choose qualities, may sell multiple products, and may reposition their product lines by adding or removing products of different qualities following a merger.
+We investigate mergers in markets where quality differences between products are central and firms may reposition their product lines by adding or removing products of different qualities following a merger.
 We find that such mergers are materially different from those studied in the existing literature.
-Mergers without synergies may exhibit a "product-mix effect" which raises consumer surplus, but only when the pre-merger industry structure satisfies certain observable features.
+Mergers without synergies may exhibit a product-mix effect which raises consumer surplus, but only when the pre-merger industry structure satisfies certain observable features.
 Synergies may lower consumer surplus.
-Mergers are more readily profitable when an industry exhibits multiple qualities, and mergers between small numbers of firms with small market shares may be profitable.
-Some non-merging firms may benefit while others lose following a merger.
-We also provide a new measure of industry concentration: the Quality-adjusted Herfindahl-Hirschman Index extends the standard Herfindahl-Hirschman Index to markets in which quality differences are central.
+Mergers are more readily profitable when an industry exhibits multiple qualities.
+We provide a new measure of industry concentration: the Quality-adjusted Herfindahl-Hirschman Index extends the standard Herfindahl-Hirschman Index to markets in which quality differences are central.